MakotoUwu/challenge-data-analysis/README.md

 <a name="Future_Improvements/Additions"></a>
 ## Future Improvements/Additions

-- Making more reaserching in every region to make model fit well
+- Making more reaserching in every region to make model fit better🥴
 - Encode non-numerical data to numerical with get_dummies or OneHotEncoder